-Florida State University has a health care facility (Thagard Student Health Center) that is available to all enrolled students.
-Many procedures performed at TSHC are performed at no additional charge to the student.
+Florida State University has its own health care facility available to all enrolled students.
+Many procedures are performed at no additional charge to the student.
 Those procedures that are charged are at a significant discount compared to other local health care facilities.
 Services include an Allergy Clinic, General Health Clinic, Women's Clinic, Urgent Care, Pharmacy, Nutritional Services, Physical Therapy, and Psychiatric Services.

 Florida State University provides a health insurance supplement of $400 per year to qualifying graduate assistants and qualifying fellowship-holders toward the purchase of the university-sponsored health insurance plan.
 For more information, please contact Thagard Student Health Insurance for details.

 - Housing: For information on subsidized on-campus housing, please visit University Housing or call their office at (850) 644-2860.
 For off-campus housing, please call the office of off-campus housing at (850) 644-0089.
 For non-university housing in Tallahassee, please visit http://www.tallahassee.com/apartments.